stevenalbert/tuna-prediction/README.md

 The ships, SST, and chlorophyll data all has different range value for latitude and longitude degree.
 We have to change the data to a range of 1° for the SST and chlorophyll data.
 Then, we map the ship data by rounding the coordinates to the nearest value of the SST and the chlorophyll data.

 To classify the data, we assume if ships that has fishing hours value above zero indicates that they are fishing tuna.
 So the value of tuna in each coordinates will be either 0 or 1.

+## Data Prediction
+Data prediction is taken from sea surface temperature and chlorophyll-a, from 2012-01-01 to 2018-03-31.
+Data prediction is created per days in 1° x 1° tiles combined with sea surface temperature and chlorophyll-a.
+It can contain NA values in each row, but we remove all rows that has NA value.
+It is saved in prediction_data directory.

 ## Prediction with Naive Bayes